bringing emotions into your classroom

 If you’re looking to make a change to your classroom, make student wellness a priority and see what an impact it can have on your students.
 Changing the classroom culture for the better will not only improve student’s performance, but their futures.
 After all, emotional literacy isn’t just for the classroom - it’s a lesson students will carry with them for the rest of their lives.

-If you like this blog post, why not download our Student Stress Signposts resource pack?
-Covering both Primary and Secondary schools, our free resource looks at what stress is, whether stress is always a bad thing, and where to direct stress.
+If you like this blog post, check out our *free* Student Stress Signposts lesson plan pack.
+Covering both Primary and Secondary schools, our free resource looks at what stress is, whether stress is always a bad thing, and where stress can be directed.